josh-works/intermediaterubycom/_posts/2021-06-11-rails-test-audit/2021-06-11-rails-test-audit.md

 There's a few reasons this high file load time causes problems, some obvious, some subtle.
 All there is to say is it's worth fixing.
 It's a big, complicated application, so I'm just capturing my thoughts...

+[...]

+# Conclusion

+This guide is a heavy work-in-progress.
+If you've got questions on anything, leave a comment below.
+It's hooked up to a Github issue, so it's really just leaving comments via Github.